ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 reporting mechanisms described in this document and/or the documents [@!I-D.ietf-dmarc-aggregate-reporting] and [@!I-D.ietf-dmarc-failure-reporting].
-Such an operator might be receiving reports about messages related to a domain for which it is the Domain Owner or PSO, or reports about messages related to another operator's domain.
+Such an operator might be receiving reports about messages related to a domain for which it is the Domain Owner or PSO or reports about messages related to another operator's domain.
 This term applies collectively to the system components that receive and process these reports and the organizations that operate them.

 #  Overview and Key Concepts {#overview-and-key-concepts}